kami321/Decade-Research-Project/README.md

-# Business Ownership Should Look Like Us
+# Business Ownership Should Look Like US

 ## Does Business Ownership Look Like America?